Check a contract after edits

-Prepare change verification before release.
+Check a contract after edits.
 This is common when the document needs to be ready for sending without another round of manual cleanup.

-Prepare change verification before release.
+Check a contract after edits.
 This is common when the document needs to be ready for sending without another round of manual cleanup.

-Deliver a file ready for review or approval.
+Find changes before signing.
 It is a practical option when several recipients or systems need a cleaner and more focused output.

-Continue the workflow without rebuilding the document from scratch.
+Prepare differences for review.
 This is useful in routine office work when the final file needs to be clear, compact, and ready for the next step.

 Before you run the tool, check the source file, page order, and whether you selected the right operation for the job.
 Large or complex files can behave differently depending on document structure and the current uploader limits.